Fishermans Trail: Guide with accommodation, stages and all information about the Rota Vicentina

 Mobile phone reception: I had continuous network coverage.

-Catering: There is a small supermarket in every fishing village.
+Food: There is a small supermarket in almost every fishing village.

-Taxi: Bolt and Uber work perfectly.
+Taxi: Bolt and Uber work well, but the waiting time can be long.
 In an emergency or in bad weather, you can easily skip a stage by taxi.

-Water: There are hardly any water sources along the route.
-Occasionally you will find public taps at designated caravan parks, but I cannot guarantee their availability.
-I managed well with 2 litres of water per day.
+Water: There are hardly any water sources along the way.
+Occasionally, you will find public taps at designated parking areas for motorhomes, but I cannot guarantee their availability.
+I managed fine with 2 litres of water per day.
 The tap water is enriched with chlorine, which you can clearly taste.
-According to my research, it is drinkable, but it gave me slight heartburn.
-I can't say for sure whether it was actually due to the water, but I suspect it was.
-After three days I switched to bought water - after that I no longer had heartburn.
+According to my research, it is drinkable, but it gave me mild heartburn.
+I can't say for sure whether it was actually the water, but I suspect it was.
+After three days, I switched to bottled water – after that, I no longer had heartburn.

 Difficulty of the fisherman's trail portugal